- Relatively valuable points when used to book free nights

-Marriott Rewards Review Summary: Marriott Bonvoy is the 5th best hotel rewards program, according to WalletHub’s latest report comparing the major hotel loyalty programs.
-Some of the Marriott Bonvoy rewards program’s biggest strengths include points worth an average of 1.12 cents apiece when redeemed for free nights, lots of redemption options and few earning limitations.
+Marriott Bonvoy is the 4th best hotel rewards program, according to WalletHub research.
+Some of the Marriott Bonvoy rewards program’s biggest strengths include points worth an average of 0.98 cents apiece, lots of redemption options and few earning limitations.

 #7 for Earning Policies